 Kenya Elections: Ann Nderitu on good governance and regulating the country's political parties

 Kenya’s party primaries recently closed - a process for political parties to select candidates for the various elective seats in August’s General Election.
-Ann Nderitu, 47, heads Kenya’s Office of the Registrar for Political Parties (ORPP), which is responsible for registration and regulating of country’s political parties.
+Ann Nderitu, 47, heads Kenya’s Office of the Registrar for Political Parties (ORPP), which is responsible for registration and regulating of the country’s political parties.
 She speaks to UN Women about the importance of good governance and the steps taken to ensure that this year’s election is more inclusive of female candidates.

 Why did you get involved in politics?